Repurposed Chair Back Coat Rack

 gail

-See one of my first, and an all-time favorite chair projects here
+See one of my first and all-time favorite chair projects here

 You have started some thing with these chairs